The 5 Best Counter-Depth Refrigerators of 2026

 1. Best Counter-Depth Refrigerator

-2. Best Mid-Range Counter-Depth Refrigerator
+2. Best Upper Mid-Range Counter-Depth Refrigerator

-The LG LRFLC2706S is worth a look if you're shopping for a counter-depth 36-inch French door model and don't want to spend as much.
-Compared to the Bosch 800 Series B36CT80SNS, it falls short in terms of produce preservation performance, with a comparatively rudimentary cooling system comprising a single compressor and single evaporator in the freezer.
+The LG LRFLC2706S is worth a look if you're on a tighter budget.
+Compared to the Samsung Bespoke RF24BB6600QL, it falls short in terms of produce preservation performance, with a comparatively rudimentary cooling system comprising a single compressor and single evaporator in the freezer.
 In real-world terms, this results in a much drier refrigerator cabinet.
-Combined with its relatively poorly sealing drawers, there's a fair amount of moisture loss in this space, so delicate produce like lettuce or celery will lose its snap much faster than it would if stored in the Bosch.
+Combined with its relatively poorly sealing drawers, there's a fair amount of moisture loss in this space, so delicate produce like lettuce or celery will lose its snap much faster than it would if stored in the Samsung.

-5. Best Counter-Depth Top Freezer Refrigerator
+5. Best Cheap Counter-Depth Refrigerator

 Notable Mentions